mfx-inria/curvislicer/README.md

 ### Download
 **git clone --recurse-submodules https://github.com/mfx-inria/curvislicer.git**

-This will download other repositories as:
+This will automatically download other repositories:
-	SolverWrapper (wrapper API around Gurobi and OSQP).
+	SolverWrapper (wrapper API around Gurobi and OSQP), OSQP,
-	OSQP
-	LibSL-small
+	LibSL-small.

 ### Build

+Then, you need to build the **INSTALL** project, it will generate the executables and put them in the **bin** folder.

-By default, only OSQP solver will be used.
-If you want to use Gurobi instead, you'll have to enable the cmake flag "BUILD_WITH_GRB" and choose the "GRB_VERSION".
+By default, the OSQP solver version will be built.
+If you want to use Gurobi instead, you'll have to enable the CMake flag "BUILD_WITH_GRB" and choose the "GRB_VERSION" (and quite obviously you need to have Gurobi installed with a license).

-Then, you need to build the **INSTALL** project, it will generate the executables and put them in the **bin** folder

 ### Run